CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/index.rst

 #. **Runtime preparation** converts the compiled model into the structured ``simulation`` state and flat ``data`` array consumed by transport.
    :doc:`runtime_data_layout` explains this numerical representation and its generated access helpers, ``mcdc_get`` and ``mcdc_set``.
 #. **Transport execution** runs the common, adaptable transport implementation in the selected execution mode.
-   :doc:`python_numba_cpu_execution` describes Python and Numba-CPU execution, while :doc:`numba_gpu_execution` continues into GPU code generation, memory placement, and Harmonize scheduling.
+   :doc:`transport_execution` explains how Python, Numba-CPU, and Numba-GPU execute it, including GPU code generation, memory placement, and Harmonize scheduling.

 Visit :doc:`python_first_numba_accelerated_design` for the rationale, boundaries, and tradeoffs that shape MC/DC's architecture.
 It explains why method development begins in unrestricted Python mode and may progress through Numba-CPU to Numba-GPU.